Howard Pepper 1918

 “No, it is the biggest catfish I have ever seen!”

-It was indeed the biggest catfish any of us had ever seen.
-It was five feet long and must have weighed one hundred pounds.
-Jack and my dad each hooked a hand into its gills to drag it back to camp.
+It was the biggest catfish any of us had ever seen.
+It was five feet long and must have weighed a hundred pounds.
+Jack and Dad each hooked a hand into its gills to drag it back to camp.
 Jack spent the morning skinning and filleting it.

 This was the final big fish of the trip.
 Dad got his sturgeon, and Jack got a monster catfish.
 We packed up camp in the afternoon and left for home.
 I stayed awake due to the excitement.